notliikit/Minecraft-Checker/README.md

 # Minecraft Checker

-This simple Python script is designed to check Minecraft usernames using the Mojang API.
+This Python script is designed to check Minecraft usernames using the Mojang API.
 The script can take either a single username or a list of usernames and, optionally, a list of proxies to check the validity of these usernames.

 ## Usage